 What is lung cancer?

-Most lung cancer starts in the cells that line the inside of the lungs.
+Lung cancer is a cancer that generally starts in the cells that line the inside of the lungs.
 The 2 basic types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).

 Cigarette smoking increases your risk for lung cancer.
 The longer you smoke and the more cigarettes you smoke, the more likely you are to get this disease.
-Cigars, pipes, and breathing someone else's cigarette smoke (secondhand smoke) also increase your risk.
+Cigars, pipes, and breathing secondhand smoke also increase your risk.
 The following are other factors that may increase your risk:

 - Air pollution, such as diesel exhaust fumes